-- You cannot export the custom images that are created by a system disk snapshot from the marketplace. - You can export the custom images that contain four snapshots of data disks at most, and for a single data disk, the maximum volume must be no greater than 500 GiB. - When using exported images to create an instance by using the wizard, you need to confirm that the file device recorded in /etc/fstab corresponds to the exported data disk snapshot information.
+- You cannot export custom images that are created by a system disk snapshot from the Alibaba Cloud Marketplace. - You can export the custom images that contain four snapshots of data disks at most, and for a single data disk, the maximum volume must be no greater than 500 GiB. - When using exported custom images to create an instance by using the wizard, you must confirm that the file device recorded in /etc/fstab corresponds to the exported data disk snapshot information.

-Before exporting a custom image, you need to do the following:
+Before exporting a custom image, you must:

 - Open a ticket to activate the image export feature, and describe the use cases of the exported images in the ticket. - Activate OSS and make sure that the region where your custom images are located has an available OSS bucket.
-For more information, see OSS Create a bucket.
+For more information, see create a bucket.